 One of the best things about the winter in Lisbon is that you easily can take the Santa Justa Lift without any crowds.
 In the summer months, you often have to stand in a long queue of tourists to get on this beautiful lift from the early 1900s, while I’ve never experienced this in winter.

 Winter in Portugal is so charming, so it’s worth heading out of the city to Cascais to take in the Christmas vibes in one of the most enchanting coastal towns in Portugal.

-The towns boasts a magic Christmassy feel to it and the little Chrismas market is perfect for finding locally made handicraft by individual artists.
+The town boasts a magic Christmassy feel to it and the little Chrismas market is perfect for finding locally made handicrafts by individual artists.

-There are many lovely things to do in Cascais from walking the enchanting marina, visiting the Santa Maria Lighthouse, stroll from beach to beach, and admire the Boca do Inferno.
+There are many lovely things to do in Cascais from walking the enchanting marina, visiting the Santa Maria Lighthouse, strolling from beach to beach, and admiring the Boca do Inferno.